-Mediation is a confidential process where nothing will be discussed with anyone outside of the mediation meeting, unless agreed otherwise by everyone involved.
+Mediation is a voluntary process and only takes place if everyone involved agrees that they want to find a solution.
+It is a confidential process where nothing will be discussed with anyone outside of the mediation meeting, unless agreed otherwise by everyone involved.

-Mediation can be a practical alternative to more formal methods such as grievance and complaints or going to court.
-If the people involved are unable to reach an agreement, they can still go to court, if this is appropriate in the circumstances.
-The details of what went on in the mediation will not be discussed at a court hearing.
+Mediation can be a practical alternative to more formal methods such as grievance, complaints or employment tribunal.
+If the people involved are unable to reach an agreement, they can still go take forward more formal methods if this is appropriate in the circumstances.
+The details of what went on in the mediation will not be discussed at subsequent formal hearings.

-If you are unsure if your dispute would benefit from mediation or, or you would like further information or clarification, please contact the Scottish Mediation Helpline on 0131 556 8118
+If you are unsure if your dispute would benefit from mediation or you would like further information or clarification, please contact the Scottish Mediation Helpline on 0131 556 8118 and quote "Third Sector".